josheryn/textexpander-typing-game/public/images/README.md

 3. The recommended size is approximately 200px width, with appropriate height to maintain aspect ratio
 4. The image should have a transparent background for best results

-The logo will be displayed in the header of the application, replacing the text "TextExpander Typing Game".
+The logo will be displayed in the header of the application with the text "Typing Game" appearing next to it.
+The logo image has the alt text "TextExpander" as a fallback if the image fails to load.